hisamafahri/rite/README.md

 # Rite

-Rite will help you to store secrets in your Git repository, safely.
+Rite will help you to store secrets in your git repository, safely.

 ## Documentation